vpdb/server/README.md

 *The Addams Family* even when typing *Adams Family*.

 To make it even faster, network traffic is kept to a minimum.
 HTML templates are only loaded once and data is transferred separately and asynchronously.
+Of course everything is minified and compressed for minimal transfer size.

 ### User Interface

-The low-contrast dark color scheme fatigues the reader's eye as little as possible.
+The low-contrast dark color scheme is easy on the reader's eye and makes it comfortable to read.
 When browsing tables, we make prominent use of the available media, while giving the user the possibility to switch to less media-oriented views as well.

-The interface is simple, clear and to the point.
+The interface is simple, clean and to the point.
 Downloads start with one click.
 There are subtle animations for most actions or view transitions.
 Browsing should be a smooth and pleasing experience.

 ### API